aman2k4/aman2k4/README.md

 ### Hi 👋🏽

-I'm Aman, and my greatest joy lies in expanding my knowledge, collaborating with people, and crafting products that make a meaningful impact on people's lives.
+I'm Aman, currently enjoying expanding my knowledge, collaborating with people, and crafting products that make a meaningful impact on people's lives.

 ✉️ You can contact me on [LinkedIn](https://www.linkedin.com/in/aman2k4/)